NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 ---
-title: Install and use a NuGet package using the dotnet CLI
+title: Install and use a NuGet package with the dotnet CLI
 description: Get a quick tutorial on how to use the dotnet CLI to install and use a NuGet package in a .NET project.
 author: JonDouglas
 ms.author: jodou